-We have carried a similar analysis for the power iteration by varying the number N of initial neutrons per generation at fixed reactor size L. The results are displayed in Fig. [HC2].
+We have carried a similar analysis for the power iteration by varying the number N of initial neutrons per generation at fixed reactor size L. The results are displayed in Figure 25.
 The pattern followed by the neutron population during convergence is similar to that discussed in the analysis carried out above.
 When the neutron density is high (i.e., N is large for a given L), the fission sites converge to a spatial equilibrium with neutrons homogeneously distributed over the whole volume, with mild fluctuations mostly due to scattering.
 As N decreases, spatial fluctuations become more apparent, and for even smaller populations neutron clustering eventually sets in.
 On the basis of the argument discussed above, fluctuations due to correlations are expected to increase for decreasing population size N when keeping L constant, which is coherent with our numerical findings.

-The behavior of the measured Shannon entropy S(g) for the configurations presented in Fig. [HC2] is displayed in Fig. [HC3].
+The behavior of the measured Shannon entropy S(g) for the configurations presented in Figure 25 is displayed in Figure 26.
 The expected entropy value SN depends on the number of particles per generation, whereas the ideal asymptotic entropy value is unchanged and reads S = 9.
 The number m of generations taken by the neutron population to achieve spatial convergence starting from the point source is again m = L2 / l2, with l2 = 190 cm2 and L = 400 cm, which yields m = 830, independently of the number of simulated neutrons.
-This is consistent with the number of generations taken by the measured entropy S(g) to attain convergence, as shown in Fig. [HC3].
+This is consistent with the number of generations taken by the measured entropy S(g) to attain convergence, as shown in Figure 26.

-Figure [HC3]: Homogeneous cube reactor.
+Figure 26: Homogeneous cube reactor.
 The behavior of the measured Shannon entropy S(g) during Monte Carlo power iteration as a function of generations g, for different initial population sizes N and fixed L = 400 cm.
 The guess source at g = 0 consists of N neutrons located at the center of the cube.
 Power iteration is run for 1000 generations.
 Upper red curve: N = 105; central green curve: N = 104; lower blue curve: N = 103.
 The dashed lines represent the expected entropy value SN as in Eq.
 (5) (red: N = 105, green: N = 104 and blue: N = 103, respectively), and the solid black line is the ideal expected entropy S = 9 for an infinite number of particles per generation.